7 U.S. Stocks to Buy on Coronavirus Weakness

 These are big issues for Apple.
 But they are also temporary issues.

 Just look at China.
 Spread of the virus has died down over there.
 Apple has re-opened all of its stores.
-Most of its supply chain has come back online.
+Most of its supply chain has come back online, too.

 The rest of the world will follow suit within the next few months.
 By summer, most countries across the globe will have fully contained coronavirus.
 Apple will re-open stores.
 Factories will ramp up production.
 And the Apple growth narrative will start to fire on all cylinders again, just in time for its big 5G iPhone launch in the back-half of the year.